About the GTFCC

 The Global Task Force on Cholera Control is a partnership of more than 50 institutions, including NGOs, academic institutions, and UN agencies.

-We bring together organizations working across multiple sectors and serve as an effective platform to support countries in the implementation of the Global Roadmap, which targets a 90% reduction in cholera deaths and cholera elimination in 20 countries.
+The GTFCC convenes multi-sectoral partners and serves as an effective platform to support countries in the implementation of Ending Cholera: A Global Roadmap to 2030, which targets a 90% reduction in cholera deaths and cholera elimination in 20 countries.

-The GTFCC offers countries the capacity, tools, and assistance to develop National Cholera Plans (NCPs) and implement them effectively, including:
+The GTFCC provides countries with tools, capacity support, and assistance to develop National Cholera Plans (NCPs) and implement them effectively, including:

-The GTFCC was created in 1992 in the context of an unprecedent cholera outbreak in Peru.
+The GTFCC was created in 1992, following an unprecedented cholera outbreak in Peru.

-In 2011 following the emergence of cholera in Haiti, the 64th World Health Assembly called for the renewal of the GTFCC.
+In 2011, following the emergence of cholera in Haiti, the 64th World Health Assembly called for the formal renewal of the GTFCC.

-In 2014, the GTFCC was revitalized to create new momentum around cholera control and play a critical role in coordinating partners and activities.
+In 2014, the GTFCC was again revitalized to create new momentum around cholera control and begin further coordination of partners and activities.

 In 2017, with the launch of Ending Cholera: A Global Roadmap to 2030, the GTFCC became the locus of a highly energized community of organizations, countries, and donors seeking to control cholera.
 Partner organizations signed the Declaration to End Cholera, committing their resources and expertise to carrying out the Global Roadmap.